vipulsangwan771/react_chatSystem/README.md

 Features

 Real-time messaging powered by Socket.IO
-Responsive and intuitive UI with React and Tailwind CSS Robust backend API using Node.js and Express
+Responsive UI built with React and Tailwind CSS
+Robust backend using Node.js and Express
-User join/leave notifications
+User notifications for join/leave events
 Scalable architecture for future enhancements

 Tech Stack